rjchicago/swarmetheus/readme.md

 ![swarmetheus-alerts](./assets/swarmetheus-alerts.png)

+## bonus-example

+To deploy the bonus example, see the [bonus-example readme](./examples/bonus-example/readme.md).

 ## cleanup

 Since `swarmetheus` runs additional containers, it is cleaner to remove those first, then the stack, and finally the volumes: